CptGit/MIT-18.06SC-LinearAlgebra/README.md

 # MIT-18.06SC-LinearAlgebra

-I am Learning MIT 18.06 SC Linear Algebra and I would like to share my notes or summary here.
+I am Learning [MIT 18.06 SC Linear Algebra](https://ocw.mit.edu/courses/mathematics/18-06sc-linear-algebra-fall-2011/index.htm) and I would like to share my notes or summary here.
 I plan to complete each session of the course every day.
+Welcome to follow me.

-Markdown: please go to [summary.md](./summary.md)
+### Markdown: Please go to [summary.md](./summary.md)
+ATTENTION: Your web browser needs the MathJax support in order to show the mathematical formulas in the markdown file correctly and beatutily.

+- If you're using Chrome, please install this extension from [here](https://chrome.google.com/webstore/detail/github-with-mathjax/ioemnmodlmafdkllaclgeombjnmnbima) and then refresh the page.
+- If you're using other browsers, I have no idea to help you.
+- Welcome any new ideas to show formulas elegantly in markdown files on GitHub.

+>WHY GITHUB DO NOT SUPPORT LATEX WHEN MARKING UP MARKDOWN... :(

+### PDF: Please go to [summary.pdf](./summary.pdf)
+>I plan to modify the tex file so that it can output a more elegant PDF if time is available.
+But right now, I'm just going to post the PDF converted automatically from the original markdown file by pandoc.
+Forgive me if the PDF looks ugly.